mtorres253/mtorres253.github.io/chapt-1/index.md

-### Is it in my Control?
+### Is it in your Control?
 In order to effectively deal with a stressful situation, it is important to determine the extent to which it is changeable.
-Is changing it in your control.
+Is changing it in your control?

 Trying to change a situation which is out of our control will often increase our level of stress and anxiety.